jmpress/supreme-broccoli/README.md

 ## Known Bugs
 + Email addresses with problematic characters such as < > { } " etc will be altered.
 If you register using an email address, which then does not allow you to log in, please try again with a different email address.
++ Does not work in Chrome or Chromium-based browsers due to (I think) the way Chrome handles referrer policy headers and its interaction with my use of res.redirect('back') in site navigation.
+I've had good results with Firefox and Safari.
+This issue should be addressed in the next sprint.

 ## Support and contact details
 Please contact j.michael.press@gmail.com with questions, comments, or concerns.
 You are also welcome to submit a pull request.